Quorthon13/OLED-Sleeper/README.md

 That's it!
 The script will now run in the background and monitor your displays for the rest of your session.

 **Note:** To re-launch the watcher after a restart, simply run **`setup.bat`** again.

 ---
-## How It Works

-The magic happens in two parts:

-1.  **`setup.bat` & `Configure.ps1`**: This is the configuration wizard.
-It uses **NirSoft's MultiMonitorTool** to get details about your connected displays, then prompts you to choose which ones to manage.
-2.  **`OLED-Sleeper.ahk`**: This is the core AutoHotkey script that runs in the background.
-It receives the monitor list and timer from the wizard and does the actual work of monitoring for idle activity and showing/hiding the black overlay GUI.

----
 ## Credits